It’s probably one of my favorite flavors, lucuma ice cream, and now that the heat is oppressive in Houston, I have to

 I adapted the recipe for vanilla ice cream from David Lebovitz, an authority on ice cream.
 The lucuma has specific properties that emulsify and theoretically make it possible to do raw ice cream without a custard base.
-This time, I went the traditional way, resulting in more complex flavored ice cream and a nice creaminess.
+I went the traditional way this time, resulting in more complex flavored ice cream and a nice creaminess.
 I like my ice cream melt-in-your-mouth, without crystals of ice.